kagla-finance/kagla-contract/README.md

 # kagla-contract

-Vyper contracts used in [Kagla](https://www.kagla.fi/) exchange pools.
+Vyper contracts used in [Kagla](https://www.kagla.finance/) exchange pools.

+## Overview

+Kagla is an exchange liquidity pool on Ethereum designed for extremely efficient stablecoin trading and low risk, supplemental fee income for liquidity providers, without an opportunity cost.

+Kagla allows users to trade between correlated cryptocurrencies with a bespoke low slippage, low fee algorithm.
+The liquidity pool is also supplied to lending protocol where it generates additional income for liquidity providers.

 ## Testing and Development